Step-by-step guide on applying to universities in the Czech Republic

 1. Find your study programme

 Start by choosing the degree programme that fits your interests and ideas.
 You can study in the Czech language, in English and selected programmes even in other foreign languages.
-Use our interactive finder of study programmes with various search functions to get started.
+Search for your desired study programmes.

 2. Prepare basic documents